|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Before and during the war Athens had no reserves in its state treasury and had to borrow money from the treasuries of its temples.
 In the eleven years from 433 to 422 BC, 28 talents, 3,548 drachmas and 2 obols were borrowed from the Temple of Athena Nike.

-The top of the stele inscribed with two
+The top of a marble grave stele inscribed

 Height 98 cm, width 17-18.2 cm,